HighlandLIT normally meets in Inverness at the Glen Mhor Hotel: most meetings are also livestreamed on Zoom.

 Currently, I am the main writer on the Hilton Parish Church web site, and contribute the weekly Christian Viewpoint column to the Highland News.
 A selection of these columns, Singing God’s Song was published by For the Right Reasons in 2011.

-A second retirement project which I hope to move on to when the book is finished or abandoned, is to research and write a ‘spiritual history’ of Inverness - not the same as a church history – if a suitable range of sources exist.
+A second retirement project which I hope to move on to, is to research and write a ‘spiritual history’ of Inverness - not the same as a church history – if a suitable range of sources exist.
 I guess both projects are rather self-indulgent, and what really matters is living each day to the full, and seeking to be an encourager, a ‘blessing’ to those I meet.

 We were on holiday in Orkney in 2016, and I was exploring the life and writings of Orkney poets including George MacKay Brown.
 I realised the extent to which writers benefit from support, understanding, and encouragement, and noticed that this is not always forthcoming.
 I wondered what I could do to help.
 In September that year, I was asked if I would join the HighlandLIT committee, and this seemed to be the answer to my question.